matteo14c/HaploCoV/docs/source/prior.rst

      - 13.5
 The table reports:

-1. the name of the novel designation according to HaploCoV
+1. the name of the novel designation according to HaploCoV;
-2. the name of the parent lineage in the nomeclature
+2. the name of the parent lineage in the nomeclature;
-3. the VOC-ness score of the novel lineage
+3. the VOC-ness score of the novel lineage;
-4. the VOC-ness score of the parent
+4. the VOC-ness score of the parent;
-5. the difference in score
+5. the difference in score;
-6. whether the difference is above the threshold (PASS) or not (NO)
+6. whether the difference is above the threshold (PASS) or not (NO).